Domestic Violence, Empowering Women

-Domestic Violence is one of the most devastating and prevalent problems in Argentina where society, the media, and several institutions still allows a patriarchy and machismo logic that ignores violence against women, blames the victim, and does not hold aggressors accountable.
-The government does not even have a federal registry that tracks domestic violence and therefore cannot begin to reliably quantify the serious prevalence of this problem.
+Domestic Violence is one of the most devastating and prevalent problems in Argentina.
+The government does not have a federal registry that tracks domestic violence and therefore cannot begin to reliably quantify the serious prevalence of this problem.

-- Trancos del Talar: Provides personalized counseling and escort to government services.
+1) Trancos del Talarprovides personalized counseling and escorts to government services.
 Escorts are necessary to assist the women in advocating for themselves and their families.
 They stay at each woman’s side to provide them with security and support, especially when they file the complaint, and when they are at the Commissioner’s Office for Women, the Prosecutor’s Office, and Family Court.

-- The Friends of Jesus: Provides children with services.
-The situation is so precarious that it is necessary for volunteers to work as a team.
+2) Friends of Jesus provides children with services.
 There is a lot of violence because of abuse, lack of family affection, serious learning problems and dropping out of school.
 The Sisters are involved in training and supporting the volunteers and accompanying volunteers on visits.
-The women who volunteer lovingly give of their time and personal gifts.
-However, it is necessary to find funds to hire professional therapists for these children and adolescents.

-- Red Kawsay (the Kawsay Network): Provides 4 schools, neighborhood centers, and youth groups with abuse prevention services.
+3) Red Kawsay (The Kawsay Network) provides four schools, neighborhood centers, and youth groups with abuse prevention services.
 Special emphasis is placed on preparing Catholic Church groups and Diocesan priests to identify potential abuse and make appropriate referrals.

 Goal and Objectives: